thingSoC/TSOC_WaterSensor/README.md

-# TSOC_WaterSensor - Passive Water Module :
+# TSOC_WaterSensor - Passive Water Sensor Module :

 The TSOC_WaterSensor is a simple passive water sensor with Grove Connectors, in an Embedded Module format for the new thingSoC, Internet of Things open standard.
-It include a breakout connection for an additional sensor (Temperature/Humidity) or actuator (Relay/Mosfet).
+It includes a secondl breakout connector for an additional sensor (Temperature/Humidity) or actuator (Relay/Mosfet).
+It is designed to be used as a basement/sump water detector that engages a pump or alarm when water is present.
+The addiitional connector can be used to add a humidity/temperature sensor (ie. basement too hot or too moist), or for a an actuator, like a Relay (to turn on the sump pump when water is detected, etc.).

 The TSOC_WaterSensor is a low cost, embeddable module featuring :